Average Weather in Loganville Georgia, United States

 In Loganville, the summers are hot and muggy; the winters are short, cold, and wet; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 36°F to 89°F and is rarely below 23°F or above 96°F.

-Based on the tourism score, the best times of year to visit Loganville for warm-weather activities are from late April to mid June and from late August to mid October.
+Based on the tourism score, the best times of year to visit Loganville for warm-weather activities are from late April to early June and from late August to mid October.

 Average High and Low Temperature